IMF Dismisses Inflation Concerns Of Biden Stimulus Plan - UrduPoint

 Rising prices would erode purchasing power and higher interest rates to control inflation would send the cost of borrowing soaring in an economy already awash in debt amid the coronavirus pandemic.

 Gopinath noted the "concerns about an overheated economy that could push inflation well above the comfort zone of central bankers."
 But she said "the evidence from the last four decades makes it unlikely."
-In the wake of the global financial crisis, US annual inflation barely cracked the Federal Reserve's 2 percent target, and in December the rate was just 1.3 percent.
+In the decade following the global financial crisis, US annual inflation barely cracked the Federal Reserve's 2 percent target, and in December the rate was just 1.3 percent.

 The IMF has consistently supported a large US stimulus plan to recover from the Covid-19-induced recession that has left millions jobless.